 - Monitoring development and implementation of action plans by Member States and other partners

-- Publishing progress reports, including an assessment of countries and organizations that have plans in place, their progress in implementation, and the effectiveness of action at regional and global levels
+- Publishing progress reports, including assessment of number of countries that have plans in place, their progress in implementation, and the effectiveness of action at regional and global levels

 Challenges to overcome

-In its “Policy package to combat antimicrobial resistance”, the WHO lists a number of challenges that most countries will have to address when formulating and implementing a national antibiotic resistance policy.
+In its “Policy package to combat antimicrobial resistance,” the WHO lists a number of challenges that most countries will have to address when formulating a national antibiotic resistance policy.
 Among them are the following:

 - Limited public awareness and government commitment: Limited public awareness makes it difficult to place antibiotic resistance prominently on the policy agenda and limits the support from civil society organizations.

-- Fragmentation of effort: The coordination and cooperation between different stakeholders in efforts to combat antibiotic resistance is often lacking and can be difficult to establish.
+- Fragmentation of effort: The coordination and cooperation between different stakeholders in efforts to manage antibiotic resistance is often lacking and can be difficult to establish.